-[Warning: The story below contains graphic descriptions of domestic violence]
+Warning: This article contains graphic descriptions of domestic violence

-"Throughout the night I was watching him from wherever I was, whether it was on the dance floor, on the table or anywhere," Atena, 27, tells SBS's Insight.
+"Throughout the night I was watching him from wherever I was, whether it was on the dance floor, on the table or anywhere," Atena tells SBS's Insight.
 "I was also watching mum to make sure that she was okay."

-It was only a year ago, in February 2009, that Zahra took out an Apprehended Violence Order (AVO) against her husband Ziaollah.
+In February 2009, Zahra took out an Apprehended Violence Order (AVO) against her husband Ziaollah.
 He had threatened to kill her and their three children by burning down the house while they were inside.

 But the AVO was amended just days before the festivities, which meant Ziaollah was legally allowed to be in the same room as his estranged wife.